-6.1.1.
-Purpose and Precedence.

-- (a) Purpose These Solano County Airport Land Use Compatibility Review Procedures serve two functions: - (1) To articulate the criteria, in accordance with the California State Aeronautics Act, which the County of Solano and affected cities in the county: - (i) Shall use as the basis for referring specified land use development proposals to the Solano County ALUC for review. - (ii) Shall apply when modifying their respective general plans and zoning ordinances to be consistent with the ALUC's ALUCP for Rio Vista Airport. - (iii) Shall consider when making other planning decisions regarding the proposed development of lands impacted by airport operations. - (2) To define the process by which the ALUC: - (i) Shall review proposed land use development in Solano County and affected cities within the county for compatibility with airport activity. - (ii) Shall review certain types of airport and military airfield development proposals which are also subject to ALUC review. - (b) Precedence This Review Procedures chapter comprises one portion of the ALUCP for Rio Vista Airport in Solano County. - (1) The procedural policies set forth herein apply to Rio Vista Airport. - (2) The earlier chapters of this document establish the policies in the form of criteria and maps by which the compatibility of land use development around Rio Vista Airport is to be evaluated. - 6.1.2.
+- 6.1.1.
+Purpose and Precedence. - (a) Purpose These Solano County Airport Land Use Commission Review Procedures serve two functions: - (1) To articulate the criteria, in accordance with the California State Aeronautics Act, which the County of Solano and affected cities in the county: - (i) Shall use as the basis for referring specified land use development proposals to the Solano County ALUC for review. - (ii) Shall apply when modifying their respective general plans and zoning ordinances to be consistent with the ALUC's ALUCP for Rio Vista Airport. - (iii) Shall consider when making other planning decisions regarding the proposed development of lands impacted by airport operations. - (2) To define the process by which the ALUC: - (i) Shall review proposed land use development in Solano County and affected cities within the county for compatibility with airport activity. - (ii) Shall review certain types of airport and military airfield development proposals which are also subject to ALUC review. - (b) Precedence This Review Procedures chapter comprises one portion of the ALUCP for Rio Vista Airport in Solano County. - (1) The procedural policies set forth herein apply to Rio Vista Airport. - (2) The earlier chapters of this document establish the policies in the form of criteria and maps by which the compatibility of land use development around Rio Vista Airport is to be evaluated. - 6.1.2.
 Geographic Scope These Solano County Airport Land Use Compatibility Review Procedures apply to: - (a) Airport Influence Area - (1) All lands on which the uses could be negatively affected by present or future aircraft operations at Rio Vista Airport, as well as lands on which the uses could negatively affect Rio Vista Airport. - (2) The specific limits of the influence area for Rio Vista Airport are depicted on the maps contained within this ALUCP.

-- (3) An AIA can cross a county line, but do not in the case of Rio Vista Airport. - (b) Countywide Impacts on Flight Safety Other lands, regardless of their location in the county, on which certain land use characteristics could adversely affect the safety of flight in the county.
+- (3) ALUC jurisdiction extends no further than the Solano County line.
+The ALUC's role is only advisory to areas that fall within the AIA for Rio Vista Airport outside Solano County (See Policy 6.1.4(d)). - (b) Countywide Impacts on Flight Safety Other lands, regardless of their location in the county, on which certain land use characteristics could adversely affect the safety of flight in the county.
 The specific uses of concern are identified in Policy 6.1.4 (c)(3).